fire1ce/3os.org/docs/guides/markdown-cheatsheet/admonition.md

 ---
-description: Markdown CheatSheet for MkDocs and Material Theme for MkDocs. and Material Theme for MkDocs.
-Admonition examples and simple usage
+description: This Markdown cheat sheet provides a quick overview of all the Markdown syntax elements for MkDocs and Material Theme for MkDocs.
+Includes Admonitions.
-tags:
+tags: [markdown-cheatsheet, mkdocs, admonition]
-  - markdown
-  - cheatsheet
-  - admonition
-  - syntax
 ---

 # Admonitions